-Japanese local governments (prefectural and municipal governments) levy local inhabitant’s tax on a taxpayer’s prior year income, collectively known as Residence Tax or Inhabitant Tax (jumin-zei).
-In total, this amounts to 10% (6% prefectural and 4% municipal) of your prior year’s taxable income.
-This applies when the taxpayer is a resident of Japan, as of January 1st of the current year.
+Japanese local governments (prefectural and municipal governments) levy local inhabitant’s tax on a taxpayer’s prior year income.
+This is collectively known as residence tax or inhabitant tax (‘jumin-zei’).
+In total, this amounts to 10% (6% prefectural and 4% municipal) of the taxpayer’s taxable income from the prior year.
+This applies when the taxpayer is a resident of Japan as of January 1 of the current year.
 For local inhabitant’s tax purposes, an equalization per capita tax is also assessed.
-The standard annual amount is JPY 5,000, while this may vary based on the prefecture/municipality in which the taxpayer resides.
+The standard annual amount is JPY 5,000 but this may vary based on the prefecture or municipality in which the taxpayer resides.
 Local inhabitant’s tax is not deductible.

-A non-resident taxpayer’s Japan-source compensation (employment income) is subject to a flat 20.42% national income tax on gross compensation with no deductions available.
-This rate includes 2.1% of the surtax described above (20% x 102.1% = 20.42%).
-A non-resident taxpayer may be subject to the local inhabitant’s tax at a rate of 10% if they are registered as a resident as of January 1st of the current year.
+A non-resident taxpayer’s Japan-sourced compensation (employment income) is subject to a flat 20.42% national income tax on gross compensation with no deductions available.
+This rate includes 2.1% of the surtax mentioned previously (20% x 102.1% = 20.42%).
+A non-resident taxpayer may be subject to the local inhabitant’s tax at a rate of 10% if they are registered as a resident as of January 1 of the current year.

 Personal deductions: Interest is not tax deductible.
 Japanese social security contributions are fully deductible.
-Medical expenses (irrespective of where they were paid) are tax deductible, with certain limitations.
+Medical expenses, regardless of where they were paid, are tax deductible.
+There are certain limitations.

-Charitable contributions: Those designated by the Ministry of Finance in Japan are tax deductible, with certain limitations.
-Qualified contributions or donations that total, in aggregate, over JPY 2,000 are deductible in computing the national tax.
-The total deduction is limited to 40% of income, less than JPY 2,000.
-The definition of a qualified contribution is extremely restrictive (see Other tax credits and incentives section for more information).
+Charitable contributions: Charitable donations designated by the Ministry of Finance in Japan are tax deductible, with certain limitations.
+Qualified contributions or donations that total over JPY 2,000 are deductible in calculating the national tax.
+The total deduction is limited to 40% of income or less than JPY 2,000.
+The definition of a qualified contribution is specific and very restrictive.

 Life insurance premiums (or private pension): Premiums paid to a Japanese agency in local currency are deductible to a limited extent in computing national and local inhabitants taxes.

-Earthquake insurance premiums: Deductible for the purpose of both national and local inhabitant’s tax to a limited extent.
+Earthquake insurance premiums: Premiums paid for earthquake insurance are deductible for the purpose of both national and local inhabitant’s tax to a limited extent.

-Mortgage deductions: Mortgage interest is not tax deductible.
+Mortgage deductions: Mortgage interest is not tax deductible in Japan.
 However, a tax credit on housing loans may be available for up to ten years when certain conditions are met.
-The total amount of tax credit is determined by the year in which the taxpayer began to reside in the property as well as mortgage balance at the end of the tax year.
+The total amount of tax credit is determined by the year in which the taxpayer started living in the property as well as mortgage balance at the end of the tax year.

-Personal deduction: Resident taxpayers are entitled to a personal exemption (JPY 380,000 for national income tax purposes and JPY 330,000 for local inhabitant’s tax purposes) for themselves and their dependent spouses.
+Personal deduction: Resident taxpayers are entitled to a personal exemption for themselves and their dependent spouses This is set at JPY 380,000 for national income tax purposes and JPY 330,000 for local inhabitant’s tax purpose.

 Business deductions: Business expenses are tax deductible in some limited cases.
-An employer’s reimbursements of business expenses, such as moving, travel, and entertainment expenses, do not constitute taxable income to the employee, provided that the expenses are required for the employer’s business.
+An employer’s reimbursements of business expenses (such as moving, travel and entertainment expenses) do not constitute taxable income to the employee.
+However, these expenses must be required for the employer’s business.

 Employers who pay income subjected to withholding at source must pay the taxation office the amount of tax withheld at source no later than the 10th day of the month following the month that the income was paid.
-Regarding paying withholding tax on residents’ salaries, a special measure is provided for small businesses with fewer than 10 persons on the payroll that allows them to pay withholding income tax in six-month instalments, or twice a year (by July 10th and by January 20th), at some professional fees.
+Regarding paying withholding tax on residents’ salaries, a special measure is provided for small businesses with fewer than 10 persons on the payroll.
+This allows them to pay withholding income tax in six-month installments.
+Alternatively, they can twice a year (by July 10th and by January 20th) with professional fees added..

 The year-end adjustment is for the calculation of the income tax done by the employer.
-During the year, employee tax is withheld each month from employee salary based on the rates published by the tax office.
-At the end of the year, the exact tax liability of the employee is calculated based on his/her special situation (such as number of dependents), and an adjustment is made so that the total amount of tax withheld during the year equals the tax liability of the employee.
-The amount of tax withheld from employees is reported annually in the withholding tax report “Gokeihyo” filed in January.
+During the year, employee tax is withheld each month from the employee’s salary.
+This is based on the rates published by the tax office.
+At the end of the year, the exact tax liability of the employee is calculated based on his her special situation.
+This may vary depending on circumstances, such as the number of dependents.
+An adjustment is made so the total amount of tax withheld during the year equals the tax liability of the employee.
+The amount of tax withheld from employees is reported annually in the withholding tax report (‘Gokeihyo’) filed in January.

-2. Employment Insurance: provided to workers who become unemployed and helps to maintain stable employment, such as providing financial aid and subsidies.
+- Employment Insurance: provided to workers who become unemployed.
+This helps to maintain stable employment, such as providing financial aid and subsidies.

-3. Health Insurance and Nursing Care Insurance: cover medical and nursing care expenses incurred by workers.
+- Health Insurance and Nursing Care Insurance: covers medical and nursing care expenses incurred by workers.

 |Social Security System||Monthly Salary Cap (JPY)||Employer Contribution||Employee Contribution|